ESF-Works

 Background

 The DP’s partners have included statutory, public, private, voluntary and community organisations.
 Employers engaged with the partnership have ranged from sole traders through to organisations employing 4,000+ employees.
 The DP has also been well represented by partners from FE, HEIs and the TUC.
-The DP has been developing and implementing a regional strategy for WLB, building and expanding on existing sub-regional networks, coordinating disparate WLB polices and practices, and disseminating good practice outcomes in innovation, partnership working, equal opportunities, empowerment, and building the business case for WLB.
+The DP has been developing and implementing a regional strategy for WLB, building and expanding on existing sub-regional networks; coordinating disparate WLB polices and practices; and disseminating good practice outcomes in innovation, partnership working, equal opportunities, empowerment and building the business case for WLB.

-The work of the DP contributes to the government’s aim of encourage employers to adopt practices that suit their businesses and employees, recognising that employees have different needs at different stages of their life.
-This strategy acknowledges that people work best if they can achieve an appropriate balance between work and other aspects of their lives
+The work of the DP contributes to the Government’s aim of encourage employers to adopt practices that suit their businesses and employees, recognising that employees have different needs at different stages of their life.
+This strategy acknowledges that people work best if they can achieve appropriate balance between work and other aspects of their lives

 Aims